Kodak EasyShare: Kodak EasyShare SV-Series

 The original line of digital frames that played pictures and videos (replaced by M-Series).

 Kodak EasyShare EX-Series

-The original line of digital frames that included the features of SV-Series frames but included wireless (Wi-Fi) capabilities (replaced by W-Series).
+The original line of digital frames that included the features of SV-Series frames but included Wi-Fi (replaced by W-Series).

 Kodak EasyShare M-Series

 The M-series line of "multimedia" digital frames play pictures and videos.

 Kodak EasyShare W-Series

-The W-series line of "wireless" digital frames features Wi-Fi connectivity to a home computer or the internet.
+The W-series line of "wireless" digital frames which could be connected via Wi-Fi to a home computer or the internet.

 Kodak EasyShare D-Series

-The D-series line of "decor" digital frames allow mounting with any off-the-shelf standard 8x10 frame.
+The D-series line of "decor" digital frames allow mounting with standard 8x10 frame.

 Kodak EasyShare S-Series

 The S-series currently designates digital frames that are "cordless" in that they have a rechargeable battery allowing viewing without a power cable for several hours.
 There was a much older frame, the S510, that was not cordless and predated the P-Series.